-Dave Peery is the Managing Director of the Peery Foundation, a family foundation based in Palo Alto, California that invests in and serves social entrepreneurs and leading organizations in the San Francisco Peninsula and around the world.
+Dave Peery is the Managing Director of the Peery Foundation, a family foundation based in Palo Alto, California.
+The Foundation invests in and serves social entrepreneurs and leading organizations in the San Francisco Peninsula and around the world.
 Dave is a regular speaker and blogger, advocating for common sense approaches to funding and serving social entrepreneurs.
-He is a founding member of Big Bang Philanthropy and various other funder collaboratives.
-Dave holds a BA in Latin American Studies from Brigham Young University and served a two-year church mission in Paraguay.
+He is a founding member of Big Bang Philanthropy and other funder collaboratives.
 He currently resides in Bainbridge Island, Washington with his wife Lillie and their five children.

 Jayson Morris joined the Peery Foundation in January 2015.
 Jayson supports the Peery Foundation's Regional and Global grantees utilizing nearly 10 years of experience helping to scale Room to Read from a $5 million to a $40+ million organization and overseeing strategic program initiatives at READ Global.
 Jayson began his career as an Investment Banker for Credit Suisse First Boston in New York and Australia.
 He left banking in 2001 and spent three years backpacking around the world.
 Jayson holds a BSc in Business Administration from Georgetown University's McDonough School of Business.